z4f1r0v/shiny-computing-machine/README.md

 ## What's inside?
 - Spark
   - robust and elegant APIs that give you the ability to ingest and manipulate data from any relevant source or format
-  - seemless converstion between powerful abstractions and SQL
+  - seamless conversation between powerful abstractions and SQL
   - ability to import custom Scala code
 - Scala
   - functional programming